extremeshok/docker-nginx/README.md

-# nginx-pagespeed-build
+# eXtremeSHOK.com :: nginx
-Nginx Build environment.
+Custom Nginx Build following the official nginx Debian Stretch Docker

-Uses the latest official mainline, automatically triggered by nginx docker releases
+* Follows the latest official mainline, build is automatically triggered by nginx docker releases
+* Multistage-build docker for the smallest possible image size.
+* All nginx modules static (not dynamic modules)

+## About
+Used for all our webservers, serving millions of pages a month.
+First byte times are 0.24s or lower with full SSL.

 ## Features
-OpenSSL 1.1.1 latest with ec_nistp_64_gcc_128 enabled
+* OpenSSL 1.1.1 latest with ec_nistp_64_gcc_128 enabled (speed)
-Nginx Patched to enable with SPDY, HTTP2 HPACK, Dynamic TLS Records, Prioritize chacha zlib-cf pcre-jit
+* Nginx Patched to enable with SPDY, HTTP2 HPACK, Dynamic TLS Records, Prioritize chacha (speed)
+* zlib-cf (Cloudflare’s Zlib for 25-100% performance increase)
+* pcre-jit with the latest pcre release (speed)

-## Nginx Modules , always the latest versions
+## Nginx Modules , always the latest versions from the respective Repositories
 brotli
 cache-purge
 Dav Ext